zepedaj/soleil/docs/source/content/intro.rst

 .. rubric:: Effect of modifier order

 Applying modifiers sequentially to the returned node, as illustrated above, increases modifier flexibility.
-One consequence of this mechanism to keep in mind, however, is that modifier order might affect the results.
+One consequence of this mechanism to keep in mind, however, is that modifier order might affect the results:

 .. doctest:: SolConf
    :options: +NORMALIZE_WHITESPACE

-   >>> import traceback

    # The choices modifier is applied to the fused node.
    >>> try: